valfirst/jbehave-junit-runner/README.markdown

 into that common base class, you

   1. either need to make it public _OR_
-  1. override it in all your base classes
-     (just calling the super implementation is fine).
+  1. override it in all descendants of that base class (just calling the super implementation is fine).

-This is due to a reflection issue.
-This might be fixed in future versions.
+This is due to a reflection issue and might be fixed in future versions.